 For a new washer or dryer, you are going to need a permit from the New York City Department of Buildings.
 A licensed plumber has to do the work.

-However, while it is an additional expense, there are ways to make the washer and dryer look nice, while also serving a practical function.
+However, while it is an additional expense, there are ways to make the washer and dryer look good, while also serving a practical function.
 You can build a unique cabinet for the unit in your kitchen, particularly for a combination washer/dryer.

-This is an excellent option if your square footage is constrained.
+An excellent option if your square footage is constrained.
 Another option is to repurpose space for the units, although this works best if you are not concerned about using the square footage for this purpose.
 One suggestion is to use extra closet space.

 Buying a washer and dryer does not come cheap, however.
 The cost of new plumbing and electrical can cost several thousand dollars.
 The machines’ prices vary, depending on the model and which features you desire.